Skip to main content

 Lynda Ransdell, chair of the Department of Kinesiology, notes that a camp like this is innovative and exciting, as very few camps like this have been offered to elite young female athletes.
 In addition, there is little baseline data for young female athletes, who might benefit from knowing more about how they can reach the elite level.

-These tests were recommended by U.S. skiing as well as research literature that identified specific performance tests that highly correlated with the fitness and aptitude required for alpine skiing performance.
+These tests were recommended by U.S. skiing, as well as research literature that identified specific performance tests that highly correlated with the fitness and aptitude required for alpine skiing performance.
 The results will help the athletes understand themselves, as well as the impact that targeted sport-specific training can have on their bodies.
-There have been numerous studies designed to build better male athletes but not as many for women.
+Numerous studies have been designed to build better male athletes but not as many for women.

 Holistic approach to improving athletic performance